UniversityWest-IndustrialAutomation/CMAS/README.md

 We are open to collaborating with companies, universities, and colleges.
 If you're interested in exploring collaboration opportunities in the form of a research project, don't hesitate to reach out.

 ## Download CMAS
 Download `CMAS`, that is a zip file containing `cmas.exe`.
 Additionally, `simulation.exe` is a simulated Plug & Produce environment, perfect for testing and evaluation.
 Example project `crane-example.cmas` for the simulation can be found in the zip file `crane-example.zip`.
+Read `How to use CMAS.pdf` to install and run CMAS.